aulichny3/powerlaw/README.md

     // 4.
 Create fully-formed distribution objects from the initial fitment
     //    and add them to the results manager.

-    // Create a Pareto distribution from the fitment let pareto_dist = Pareto::from(best_fitment.clone());
+    // Create a Pareto distribution from the fitment for access to pdf(), cdf() etc
+    let pareto_dist = Pareto::from(best_fitment.clone());
     results.add(pareto_dist);

-    // Create an Exponential distribution using the x_min from the fitment let exp_dist = Exponential::from_fitment(&data, &best_fitment);
+    // Create an Shifted Exponential distribution using the x_min from the fitment let exp_dist = Exponential::from_fitment(&data, &best_fitment);
     results.add(exp_dist);